 These Title IX Sexual Harassment Procedures ("Procedures") apply to all suspected or alleged acts of Title IX Sexual Harassment by employees as defined by federal law and will be used in place of any other employee conduct policies or procedures used to address other alleged misconduct involving employees.
 In addition, any sanctions or other corrective actions imposed against employees who violate the Policy shall be imposed pursuant to these Procedures, unless the College determines in its discretion that another policy governing employee conduct should be used to resolve a particular matter.
+The College may, however, apply other applicable laws, policies and procedures governing employee conduct before applying these Procedures if the College deems it appropriate.
+In such a case, the resolution under the previously applied procedures may result in a dismissal of proceedings under the Policy and these Procedures.
 In addition, the College may, upon finding of good cause, modify these Procedures in the interests of promoting full and fair resolution of suspected or alleged violations of the Policy in accordance with applicable law.